 Criteria JORC Code explanation Commentary Sampling techniques Nature and quality of sampling (eg cut channels, random chips, or specific specialised industry standard measurement tools appropriate to the minerals under investigation, such as down hole gamma sondes, or handheld XRF instruments, etc).
 These examples should not be taken as limiting the broad meaning of sampling.
 Include reference to measures taken to ensure sample representivity and the appropriate calibration of any measurement tools or systems used.
 Aspects of the determination of mineralisation that are Material to the Public Report.
 In cases where 'industry standard' work has been done this would be relatively simple (eg 'reverse circulation drilling was used to obtain 1 m samples from which 3 kg was pulverised to produce a 30 g charge for fire assay').
 In other cases, more explanation may be required, such as where there is coarse gold that has inherent sampling problems.
 Unusual commodities or mineralisation types (eg submarine nodules) may warrant disclosure of detailed information.
 Diamond Drilling The samples and geological data are sourced using Diamond Drilling Sampling and geological intervals are determined visually by geologists with relevant experience The intervals of the core that are selected for assaying are marked up and then recorded for cutting and sampling.
-The mineralisation at the Storm and Seal display classic features and is distinctive from the host and gangue lithologies All intercepts are reported as downhole widths Drilling techniques Drill type (eg core, reverse circulation, open-hole hammer, rotary air blast, auger, Bangka, sonic, etc) and details (eg core diameter, triple or standard tube, depth of diamond tails, face- sampling bit or other type, whether core is oriented and if so, by what method, etc).
+The mineralisation at the Storm and Seal display classic features and is distinctive from the host and gangue lithologies All intercepts are reported as downhole widths Fixed Loop Electromagnetics (FLEM) The Electromagnetic (EM) surveys were completed by Initial Exploration Services, Canada.
+The surveys were completed using a Geonics TEM57 MK-2 transmitter with TEM67 boosters.
+An ARMIT Mk2.5 sensor and EMIT SMARTem 24 receiver were used to measure and collect vertical (Z) and horizontal (X and Y) components of the B-Field and its partial derivative dB/dt.
+The surveys were completed in conventional Fixed Loop (FLEM) configuration, with sensors placed both in and out of the loops.
+Drilling techniques • Drill type (eg core, reverse circulation, open-hole hammer, rotary air blast, auger, Bangka, sonic, etc) and details (eg core diameter, triple or standard tube, depth of diamond tails, facesampling bit or other type, whether core is oriented and if so, by what method, etc).
 Diamond drilling is completed by Top Rank Diamond Drilling using a Zinex A5 drilling rig NQ2 diameter drill core is used Downhole directional surveys are completed every 30m Drill sample recovery Method of recording and assessing core and chip sample recoveries and results assessed.
 Measures taken to maximise sample recovery and ensure representative nature of the samples.
-Whether a relationship exists between sample recovery and grade and whether sample bias may have occurred due to preferential loss/gain of fine/coarse material.
-Drill recoveries are recorded by the driller and verified by the logging geologist To minimise core loss in unconsolidated or weathered ground, split tubes are used until the ground becomes firm and acceptable core runs can be achieved No relationship has been determined between core recovery and grade and no sample bias is believed to exist
+Whether a relationship exists between sample recovery and Drill recoveries are recorded by the driller and verified by the logging geologist To minimise core loss in unconsolidated or weathered ground, split tubes are used until the ground becomes firm and acceptable core runs can be achieved No relationship has been determined between core recovery and grade and no sample bias is believed to exist